Nashoba & Max’s Pack

 Nashoba’s Story

-Institutions involved in the Mexican Wolf Species Survival Plan have collected and stored frozen semen for more than 20 years waiting for scientific processes to catch up.
+Institutions involved in the SAFE (Saving Animals From Extinction) Mexican Wolf program have collected and stored frozen semen for more than 20 years waiting for scientific processes to catch up.
 Using banked semen from a Mexican wolf, Luis, and Vera’s mate, Mack, Vera was inseminated in January 2017.
 Animal Care staff watched hopefully as Vera grew rounder and began denning.
 They observed closely via den camera as Vera gave birth to Nashoba mid-morning on a quiet Sunday.

 Because he was a singleton, Nashoba received all of the nutrients as he was developing and was a hefty 4.7 pounds at a mere three weeks old.
 He continued to thrive and was quick to leave the den and begin exploring his habitat with his family.
 Nashoba’s older brother, Tulio, became a dutiful babysitter, tolerantly sitting and watching over or playing with his younger brother.